-- 1. Bottles of formula milk must be clearly labeled with the infants name and the today's date and stored in the Nursery refrigerator. - 1.
+- 1. Bottles of formula milk must be clearly labeled with the infants name, today's date and a lid and stored in the Nursery refrigerator. - 1.
 When heating bottles, warm only the amount needed. - 2.
-When heating bottles of milk (formula) in microwave it will be shaken and temperature will be checked by the educator on the inside of her hand (wrist). - 3.
+When heating bottles of milk (formula) in microwave it will be shaken and temperature will be checked by the educator on the inside of hand (wrist). - 3.
+Discard bottle content that has been of room temperature for longer than one hour. - 4.
 Educators will discard unused formula after feed.
 (Do not reheat any bottles).